binhcn/tech-bank/aop.md

     }
     return articles;
 }
 // In the above example, we illustrate one of the most popular usages of @Around advice.
-The actual method gets invoked only if the cache doesn’t return a result.
-It’s the exact way the Spring Cache Annotations work.
+//The actual method gets invoked only if the cache doesn’t return a result.
+//It’s the exact way the Spring Cache Annotations work.
 ```

 ### AOP proxies